 Graphic designers usually need a bachelor’s degree in graphic design or a related field.
 Candidates for graphic design positions should demonstrate their creativity and originality through a professional portfolio that features their best designs.

 A bachelor’s degree in graphic design or a related field is usually required.
-However, those with a bachelor’s degree in another field may pursue technical training in graphic design to meet most hiring qualifications.
+However, individuals with a bachelor’s degree in another field may pursue technical training in graphic design to meet most hiring qualifications.

-The National Association of Schools of Art and Design accredits about 300 postsecondary colleges, universities, and independent institutes with programs in art and design.
-Most schools include studio art, principles of design, computerized design, commercial graphics production, printing techniques, and website design.
+The National Association of Schools of Art and Design accredits about 350 postsecondary colleges, universities, and independent institutes with programs in art and design.
+Most programs include courses in studio art, principles of design, computerized design, commercial graphics production, printing techniques, and website design.
 In addition, students should consider courses in writing, marketing, and business, all of which are useful in helping designers work effectively on project teams.

-Students interested in graphic design programs should take basic art and design courses in high school, if the courses are available.
-Many bachelor's degree programs require students to complete a year of basic art and design courses before being admitted to a formal degree program.
+High school students interested in graphic design should take basic art and design courses in high school, if the courses are available.
+Many bachelor’s degree programs require students to complete a year of basic art and design courses before being admitted to a formal degree program.
 Some schools require applicants to submit sketches and other examples of their artistic ability.

 Graphic designers must keep up with new and updated computer graphics and design software, either on their own or through formal software training programs.
-Professional associations that specialize in graphic design, such as AIGA and the Graphic Artists Guild, offer courses intended to keep the skills of their members up to date.
+Professional associations that specialize in graphic design, such as AIGA, offer courses intended to keep the skills of their members up to date.

 Licenses, Certifications, and Registrations

 Certification programs are generally available through software product vendors.
 Certification in graphic design software can demonstrate a level of competence and may provide a jobseeker with a competitive advantage.

-Beginning graphic designers usually need 1 to 3 years of work experience before they can advance to higher positions.
-Experienced graphic designers may advance to chief designer, art or creative director, or other supervisory positions.
+Experienced graphic designers may advance to chief designer, art director, or other supervisory positions.